pypy/pypy/pypy/doc/rffi.rst

 Purpose
 -------

-This document describes an FFI for RPython language, concentrating on low-level backends like C. It describes how to declare and call low-level (C) functions from RPython level.
+This document describes an FFI for the RPython language, concentrating on low-level backends like C. It describes how to declare and call low-level (C) functions from RPython level.